-- The waiver allows federal IV-E foster care funds to be used for a wide variety of child welfare purposes rather than being restricted to eligible children in foster care, as is normally the case under federal law. - This permits funds to be used for more child welfare services including prevention, diversion from out-of-home placement through intensive inhome services, reunification - when this can be accomplished safely, and permanency, as well as foster care. - The state will receive a defined amount of federal funds over a five year period based on projections of what the state would have received under IV-E rules.
-The funds under the waiver will increase by 3 percent per year over the amount of federal foster care funds received in the federal fiscal year that ended September 30, 2005.
+- The waiver allows federal IV-E foster care funds to be used for a wide variety of child welfare purposes rather than being restricted to eligible children in foster care, as is normally the case under federal law. - This permits funds to be used for more child welfare services including prevention, diversion from out-of-home placement through intensive inhome services, reunification when this can be accomplished safely, and permanency, as well as foster care. - The state has been receiving a defined amount of federal funds over the past five years based on projections of what the state would have received under IV-E rules.
+The funds under the waiver increase by 3 percent per year over the amount of federal foster care funds received in the federal fiscal year that ended September 30, 2005.

-- Savings in federal, state or local funds will be used to further provision of child welfare services. - An independent evaluator will assess the effectiveness of the demonstration based on program outcomes. - The Department of Health and Human Services' Administration for Children and Families (ACF) has approved a 10-month extension of the Waiver demonstration until July 31, 2012, time for the state to submit its evaluation and financial reports, and for ACF to determine whether to extend the project for another 5 years.
-This is positive news!
+- Savings in federal, state or local funds are used to further the provision of child welfare services. - An independent evaluator assesses the effectiveness of the demonstration based on program outcomes.

+The Department of Health and Human Services' Administration for Children and Families (ACF) has approved a 10-month extension of the Waiver demonstration until July 31, 2012, time for the state to submit its evaluation and financial reports, and for ACF to determine whether to extend the project for another 5 years.